ElectionDataAnalysis/electiondata/docs/User_Guide.md

 If your excel file has merged cells across lines, it may not be clear which line holds the information.
 Save a sheet as tab-separated text to see which line holds which information from merged cells.

-If not all rows are data, and some string fields to be munged have blank headers (e.g., often the counties are in the first column without a cell above reading "County"), use pandas default for unnamed column headers.
-E.g., in multi-headers, 'Unnamed: 0_level_1' corresponds to the first cell in the second line (Cell A2 in Excel).
-In single-row headers, 'Unnamed: 0' is the first cell in the header row.
+If not all rows are data, and some string fields to be munged have blank headers (e.g., often the counties are in the first column without a cell above reading "County").
+In this case use '<column_i>' in the munge formulas to denote the i-th column (numbering from 0, as usual).
+For example, if counties are in the leftmost column and the header is blank, use '<column_0>' for the name of the county.
 See for example `wy_gen.munger`.

 If there are hidden columns in an Excel file, you may need to omit the hidden columns from various counts.